LUCKFBO/nagiosql/README.md

 # nagiosql service pack 3

-Updating files for compatibility with mysqli
-Updating files for compatibility with PHP 7
+Updating files from nagiosql for compatibility with Nagios Core 4x, mysqli and PHP 7